Sigmund Freud: Psychotherapy

-Though not the first methodology in the practice of individual verbal psychotherapy, Freud's psychoanalytic system came to dominate the field from early in the twentieth century, forming the basis for many later variants.
-While these systems have adopted different theories and techniques, all have followed Freud by attempting to achieve psychic and behavioral change through having patients talk about their difficulties.
+Freud's practice of helping patients through a "talking cure," as an early psychoanalytic patient described it, provided the basic format for all forms of later psychotherapy.
+While the wide variety of later psychotherapies have adopted different theories and techniques, all have followed Freud by attempting to achieve psychic and behavioral change through having patients talk about their difficulties.
 Psychoanalysis is not as influential as it once was in Europe and the United States, though in some parts of the world, notably Latin America, its influence in the later 20th century expanded substantially.
 Psychoanalysis also remains influential within many contemporary schools of psychotherapy and has led to innovative therapeutic work in schools and with families and groups.
-There is a substantial body of research which demonstrates the efficacy of the clinical methods of psychoanalysis and of related psychodynamic therapies in treating a wide range of psychological disorders.
+There is a substantial body of research that demonstrates the efficacy of the clinical methods of psychoanalysis and of related psychodynamic therapies in treating a wide range of psychological disorders.

 The neo-Freudians, a group including Alfred Adler, Otto Rank, Karen Horney, Harry Stack Sullivan and Erich Fromm, rejected Freud's theory of instinctual drive, emphasized interpersonal relations and self-assertiveness, and made modifications to therapeutic practice that reflected these theoretical shifts.
-The neo-Freudian analysis places more emphasis on the patient's relationship with the analyst and less on the exploration of the unconscious.
+Neo-Freudian analysis places more emphasis on the patient's relationship with the analyst and less on the exploration of the unconscious.

 Jacques Lacan approached psychoanalysis through linguistics and literature.
 Lacan believed that most of Freud's essential work had been done before 1905, and that ego psychology and object relations theory were based upon misreadings of Freud's work.
 Lacan saw desire as more important than need.

-Wilhelm Reich developed some of Freud's ideas, such as Actualneurosis.
+Wilhelm Reich developed some of Freud's ideas, such as actual neurosis.
 Freud applied that idea both to infants and to adults.
-In the former case, seductions were sought as the causes of later neuroses, and in the latter, incomplete sexual release.
+In the former case, seductions were seen as the cause of later neuroses, and in the latter, it was incomplete sexual release.
 Unlike Freud, Reich retained the idea that actual experience, especially sexual experience, was of key significance.
 By the 1920s, Reich had "taken Freud's original ideas about sexual release to the point of specifying the orgasm as the criteria of healthy function."
-Reich was also "developing his ideas about character into a form that would later take shape, first as "muscular armour", and eventually as a transducer of universal biological energy, the "orgone"."
+Reich was also "developing his ideas about character into a form that would later take shape, first as 'muscular armour', and eventually as a transducer of universal biological energy, the 'orgone.